alaindet/sass-pal/README.md

 ## What

 Sass Pal helps you write short and consistent Sass stylesheets without getting in the way. **No CSS is explitcly output** until you request it, so you can import it anywhere multiple times without worrying about CSS declarations leaking somewhere.
-You can even use Sass Pal in any existing project since it doesn't interfere with any of the existing CSS.
+You can even use Sass Pal in any existing project without collisions.

-You call the `pal()` mixin anywhere, pass it a **request** map and Sass Pal does the rest.
+You call the `pal` mixin anywhere, pass it a **request** map and Sass Pal does the rest.

-To its core, Sass Pal is a layer of functions and mixins (called *builders*) wrapped around a store of values (sizes, colors, device ranges) which is exposed to the developer via the `pal()` mixin, so no hard-to-override pre-made components, no flooding of your HTML templates with hundreds of inline-like utility classes, no complex purging when building your application, you just get the CSS output you ask for.
+To its core, Sass Pal is a layer of functions and mixins (called *builders*) wrapped around a store of values (sizes, colors, device ranges) which is exposed to the developer via the `pal` mixin, so no hard-to-override pre-made components, no flooding of your HTML templates with hundreds of inline-like utility classes, no complex purging when building your application: your styling belongs to stylesheets and you only get as much CSS output as you demand.

 It offers

 - A concise syntax
 - The ability to scope request maps via **device queries**
-- A centralized store of values to be queried via the `pal-store-get()` function
+- A centralized store of values to be queried via the `pal-store-get` function
 - Sensible default values for spacing, sizing and colors
-- Flexible overriding
-- A plethora of `pal-*` prefixed functions and mixins, like `pal-string-split()` and `pal-list-join()`
+- A plethora of `pal-*` prefixed functions and mixins, like `pal-string-split` and `pal-list-join`
 - A comprehensive automated testing suite
-- Compatibility with anything able to understand Sass
+- Compatibility with anything able to understand Sass, even existing projects

 ## Installation

 ```
-npm instal --save-dev sass-pal
+npm install --save-dev sass-pal
 ```

 If you're in a Webpack project, import it like this

 ```
-@import '~sass-pal/sass-pal.scss';
+@import '~sass-pal/sass-pal';
 ```

 Otherwise

 ```
-@import '{RELATIVE_PATH_ROOT}/node_modules/sass-pal/sass-pal.scss';
+@import '{ROOT}/node_modules/sass-pal/sass-pal.scss';
 ```

 ## Usage